sailpoint-oss/developer.sailpoint.com/docs/tools/cli/connectors.md

 sail conn invoke entitlement-list -t [entitlementType] -c [connectorID | connectorAlias] -p [config.json] -v [version]
 ```

-For more information about invoking commands, refer to the [Test your connector in IdentityNow](/docs/connectivity/saas-connectivity/test-build-deploy#test-your-connector-in-identitynow) section of the SaaS Connectivity documentation.
+For more information about invoking commands, refer to the [Test your connector in Identity Security Cloud](/docs/connectivity/saas-connectivity/test-build-deploy#test-your-connector-in-identitynow) section of the SaaS Connectivity documentation.

 ### List connectors